 - Students receiving the grant must complete all internship paperwork and register the summer internship for one credit by May 1.
 (Tuition cost of one credit in summer will be waived.)

 - Learning Contract, approved by site supervisor and faculty sponsor

 - Attend an orientation meeting on Tuesday, April 14 at 5:00 pm, Davis Court or Thursday, April 16 at 11:30 am, Harmon Room.

 - Submit all internship evaluations by deadlines (two-week Check-in, Mid-term and Final Evaluations).

 - Maintain contact with Faculty Sponsor and hand in final summary reflection paper by August 17 (to be cc-ed to firstname.lastname@example.org).

 - Produce and submit photographic documentation of internship experience.

 - Prepare a final poster presentation summarizing the internship experience, and attend the MSIG Fall Poster Event early in the fall term.
 Those studying away in the fall will submit their posters to be presented in absentia.

-Students will receive either a full grant of $5,000 or a half grant of $2,500, paid out in three installments over the course of the summer.
+Students will receive their grant, paid out in three installments over the course of the summer.
 Macalester on-campus housing is an option for the ten weeks of the internship, but this requires a separate application to Residential Life.
 The purpose of this grant is to offset the costs of living/travel expenses during the internship.